 Search and Rescue accounts for the principal and interest from a restricted donation for search and rescue purposes, along with reimbursements received for the cost of providing search and rescue operations.
-For 2013-14, the ongoing revenue and expenses in this unit will be transferred into the Department's general fund budget unit.
+For 2013-14, it is being recommended that the ongoing revenue and expenses in this unit be transferred into the Department's general fund budget unit.
 The Department will work with the County Administrative Office on a plan to expend the fund balance and discontinue this Special Revenue Fund in 2013-14.